 EPA SWMM is composed of two modules: the surface runoff (hydrological) and the in-sewer flow (hydraulic) model.
 The hydrological model calculates the direct runoff under consideration of initial precipitation losses (i.e. evaporation and wetting losses) and soil infiltration (here using the Horton method).
 The resulting surface runoff is then used as input for the hydraulic model to simulate the pipe flow using the 1-D Saint-Venant equations.
-The diffusive wave approximation and a routing step of 10 s was applied for all simulations.
+The diffusive wave approximation and a routing step

+- 5 of 10 s was applied for all simulations.
+Surface flooding is accounted for by allowing excess water to leave a manhole in case sewer capacity is exceeded.
+Due to the lack of detailed land use and surface topography data at meter scale it was found inadequate to further define a manhole-specific "ponding area" allowing the water to spread at the surface around a manhole.
+Hence excess water leaving the manhole is routed into a virtual sink and does not re-enter the system even though sewer capacity is available again. - 10 The sewer model application is based on infrastructure data from the municipality's cadaster database.
+The model has carefully been calibrated and validated (split-sample approach) using the above mentioned one-year flow data record.
+Flow dynamics can be adequately reproduced throughout the year despite the rather coarse 10 min rainfall input data resolution.
+More details on the catchment, particularly on the urban land use characteristics, the monitoring set-up, model calibration procedure are given in Tokarczyk et al. (2015).
 The runoff-generating surfaces are distributed over the entire catchment.
-This is represented by 158 individual sub-catchment entities with an area ranging between 0.02 and 0.84 ha.
+This - 15 is represented by 158 individual sub-catchment entities with an area ranging between 0.02 and 0.84 ha.
 The rainfall fields generated by STREAP were intersected with the sub-catchment areas and rainfall intensity was assigned for each sub-catchment based on the weighted sum of the intersect area (cf. Gires et al., 2012).
 EPA SWMM was set-up for a continuous long-term simulation of 30 and 34 years, respectively, depending on the examined rainfall case.
-Unlike for the design-storm approach, antecedent hydrological conditions in the catchment and the drainage network are implicitly taken into account here.
+Unlike for the design-storm approach or the isolated analysis of single storm events as researched in many previous studies, antecedent hydrological conditions in - 20 the catchment and the drainage network are implicitly taken into account hereto fully address potential climatological changes also regarding dry spells.